Detailed information for 2019

 Revisions and seasonal adjustment

-The cut-off for submission/revision of previous calendar year data is in April.
-After that time, the files are "frozen" and no further changes can be made until the following year.
+The cut-off for submission/revision of data is in the spring of the calendar year following the reference year.
+After that time, the files are "frozen" and no further changes will be reflected in that reference year's data.

 The Homicide Survey represents a complete count of the number of homicides known and reported by police services in Canada.
 Homicides are scored according to the year that they are reported by police to the Homicide Survey.
 In most cases the year in which the homicide occurred is the same as the reporting year; however, because some homicides become known to police long after they occur, there are typically some homicides included in a given year's total that actually occurred in previous years.